scprograms/impact-sessions/index.md

 # Impact Sessions
 _events and media that connects the impact community_

-Who is the
+The Impact Sessions is an event series for professionals in the global development field.
+Since 2017, the series has organized monthly drinks with notable speakers from Beijing and the region to share insights and experience in multilateral institutions.
+The series brings together a network of multilateral banks, development agencies, non-profit partners and consultants to foster real long-term collaborations, and generate relevant industry content.

 ## May 10, 2018 - The First Impact Sessions Unconference

-Our first Impact Sessions Unconference happened on May 10, 2018!
+Our first Impact Sessions Unconference kicked off on May 10, 2018!
+It featured 9 speakers from local and international organizations, and we  were joined by more  than 100 people!

 ### Top 10 pictures